launchcodedev/ws-rpc/README.md

 ## Simple Websocket RPC
 This package provides the minimal set of boilerplate that's normally needed when setting up a client-server websocket.

+It's a really lightweight alternative to socket.io and similar systems.
+The big benefit is that it's fully type-safe, and you can read all of the source code in 10 minutes.
+Don't build giant systems on this - it's meant for small communication layers between software, usually in single-tenant systems.

 ```
 yarn add @lcdev/ws-rpc@VERSION
 ```